Sure, there could possibly be some underlying issues here, but the point it, I really don’t like it.

 I’ve had to explain this a few times already to those who didn’t understand my backing off… most received it well and we remain friends, only a few went crazy-town one me… with one angrily responding with,

 Awesome.
 Thanks for showing me how you deal with conflict, Romeo.
-Of course, he’s the one who said,
+Of course, he’s the one who recently said,

 “You’re not only beautiful but very special.
 I’d like to take you out sometime.”